 "This is the busiest year we’ve ever had," Heidi Sanborn, executive director of the National Stewardship Action Council (NSAC), told Waste Dive.
 "We have a new political environment with a new governor and a new legislature, so that got people excited."

 Trace Onstad Bills, interim executive director of the California Resource Recovery Association (CRRA), agreed – calling it "an extremely productive year" for her group and the state legislature.
 Californians Against Waste, a nonprofit that works closely on these issues, described 2019 similarly.

 To help keep track, Waste Dive rounded up notable bills that either passed or are likely to see action when legislators return in 2020.
 If we've missed any important legislation, please let us know at [email protected]

-AB 792 Recycled content requirements
+AB 792 Recycled content requirements (vetoed by governor)

 While the final version may be less ambitious than an initial draft calling for 100% recycled content in plastic beverage containers by 2030, Plastics News reports this would likely still be the highest such target in the world.
 The final version requires containers in the state's deposit program to reach 50% recycled content by 2030.